b-n/cv/data/work.md

 color: '#7ef1b2'
 backcolor: '#f6fef9'
 ---
 🤞The above gave most of the answers.
-If you're here, it's just for the fun.
+If you're here, you want to know more.

 Here's some things that make me most productive:

-- Having a peer at the same technical level as me (I need some technical challenges).
+- Delivering value regularly (production at least every couple of days)
-- Having a team that is proactively engaging and looking for things to do.
+- Having a peer(s) at the same technical level as me (I need some technical challenges)
-- Delivering value regularly (at least every couple of days).
+- Having a team that is proactively engaging and looking for things to do
-- Having good developer tooling - or at least letting me fix this for everyone.
+- Having good developer tooling - or at least letting me fix this for everyone
-- Having an open team environment, we are here to solve problems.
+- Having an open team environment, we are here to solve the same problems
-- Flat heirarchy - we're all flesh and bones.
+- Flat heirarchy - we're all flesh and bones

 Also, in my free time I like to contribute back in the OSS space.
 My main focus is towards [Artichoke](https://www.artichokeruby.org/) - Building a Ruby